 Select 2 mV for the Range on all channels.
 In the Calculation column select No Calculation for channels 1 and 2.

 In the Calculation column select Arithmetic for channel 3.
-In the Formula section: Select channels/CH2; Select arithmetic/math/; Select channels/CH1.
+In the Formula section: Select channels/CH2; Select arithmetic “-“; Select channels/CH1.
 In the Output section select mmHg.
 Select OK.
 Select OK again.

 Set up and calibrate the hydrostatic pressure transducers.